lemeow125/Notes/docs/Guides/Django REST Framework/7 - Writing API Endpoints.md

 The serializer above only returns 4 fields (id, username, email, full\_name).
 Any other fields are omitted such as age, birthday, and so on.

+Serializers can be found in the `serializers.py` file of a Django REST Framework app.
 #### Serializer - Validation
 In addition to manipulating your model before JSON serialization, DRF serializers allow you to validate fields to ensure proper values are provided.
 ![image.png](_resources/7%20-%20Writing%20API%20Endpoints/972f5b24877092dabefa35683e9d8a37_MD5.jpg)